iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/gra8.png" class="img-fluid" %}

 As seen in the previous section, they can be found exactly by solving the convex problem with a subset of all possible activations, that is  $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the left and $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the right.
 Here we cannot say that the convex  (that considers only one pattern) is equivalent to the non-convex one.
-However, once we reach a local minima in the non-convex gradient descent and only them, it is described by a convex problem, by considering one pattern or the other.
+However, once we reach a local minima in the non-convex gradient descent, then it can be described by a convex problem, by considering one pattern or the other.

 #### 1-D EXAMPLE, TWO NEURONS